 Accessioning and Processing

-The didactic instruction covers basic venipuncture and skin puncture techniques.
-Approximately twenty hours of clinical practice is required following didactic instruction.
+A study of basic venipuncture & skin puncture techniques.
+Clinical practice may be required following didactic instruction.

 Special Topics: Education and Management